-If you can't edit the global schemas.xml file, you can create this file in a directory with your document. nXML will find associations placed there also.
+If you can't edit the global schemas.xml file, you can create this file in the same directory as your document. nXML will find associations placed there also.
 In this case you must create a complete configuration file like: